If you are attacked by someone else’s dog you may be able to recover compensation for your injuries under Colorado’s dog bite law.

 This means you are given two years to file a dog bite claim.

-If you file a claim after the two-year time limit, you will lose out on your rights to compensation.
+If you file a claim after the two-year time limit set by the Colorado dog bite statute of limitations, you will lose out on your rights to compensation.
 Therefore, do not delay.
 Start filing your claim soon after the incident happens.

 “Serious bodily injury” is defined as an injury that carries a substantial risk of death.
 This includes disfigurement, significant impairment of a body part or organ, A broken or fractured bone, or second-degree or third-degree burn.
 The serious bodily injury does not have to be apparent at the time of the dog bite.